 how do we teach maths at alns?

 Our curriculum at ALNS emphasises the interconnected nature of mathematics, with topics woven together to deepen understanding and foster critical thinking.
-Each lesson is meticulously planned by our dedicated teachers, who tailor their approach to suit the needs of every class.
-We promote fluency, reasoning, and problem-solving skills through clear modelling, class discussions, assessments, and independent practice.
+Each lesson is meticulously planned by our dedicated teachers, who tailor their lessons to suit the needs of every class.
+We promote our fluency, reasoning, and problem-solving skills through clear modelling, class discussions, assessments, and independent practice.
 Students regularly use calculators to enhance their proficiency.

 Intent

-The mathematics curriculum aims to help students become confident problem solvers who enjoy maths.
+The Mathematics curriculum aims to help students become confident problem solvers who enjoy Maths.
 The main goals are to:

 Build strong maths skills through regular practice.